-For those who prefer audio, I’ve just learned how to embed the audio of my sermon from last Sunday so you can listen to it above, or for those who prefer text, please see below.
-“The Seven C’s of Healthy Teamwork” is part of our summer preaching series on Philippians, so please see Emmanuel Mennonite Church for more (July 1 – August 26).
+For those who prefer audio, I’ve just learned how to embed the audio of one of my sermons, so you can listen to it above, or for those who prefer text, please see below.

 Teamwork seems to be everywhere these days, from members of our congregation working on the roof together to our church staff team.
 We might think of our newly created transitional pastor search committee as a kind of team.
 Our church council.
 Our deacons.
 The different committees of the church.